- Contemporary Art at the Gardner

 The second installation was a silent, looped video projection that transforms, through a series of subtle alterations, the many photographs and film stills the artists recorded while in residence at the Gardner Museum in 2010.
 The images of the projected video reflected onto an adjacent gallery wall, where a luminous array of shiny metal surfaces mirroring distinct narratives create a crescendo of accumulated images in the mind of the viewer—much like what happens while walking through the galleries of the Museum.

-Click the Programs tab above or to learn more about events associated with this exhibition, including The Great Bare Mat Exchange: A Carpet for Conversations.
+Click the Programs tab above or to learn more about events associated with this exhibition, or visit our YouTube channel to see video of The Great Bare Mat Exchange: A Carpet for Conversations.

 The Great Bare Mat & Constellation is made possible in part by the Andy Warhol Foundation for the Visual Arts.
 The Museum receives operating support from the Massachusetts Cultural Council.
 Thursday evening programming is supported by an award from the National Endowment for the Arts.